Mixing Paint Colors Preschool Activity

 Mixing paint colors

 This painting activity may unfold in different ways.
-Allow your early learner to be your guide as much as possible - choosing paint colors and brushes, deciding which colors to mix together, and whether to extend the activity with other craft materials such as craft sticks or glitter.
+Allow your early learner to be your guide as much as possible, making this a child-led activity.

-Before you begin, read through our list of tips for making painting with preschoolers fun and easy, where parents and educators offer simple setup and cleanup advice.
+Related: Tips for making painting with preschoolers fun and easy.
+Parents and educators offer simple setup and cleanup advice.

 You can do some painting on paper first, like we did, before starting to mix the colors.